How to Post on Instagram From a PC or Mac

 Use the Mobile Instagram Website in Chrome

-Instagram’s desktop website lets you browse your feed, but you can’t post anything.
+Instagram’s desktop website lets you browse your feed, but you can’t post anything by default.
 However, there’s a neat trick you can use to post to Instagram from Chrome or any other browser.
 It involves swapping your browser’s user agent to fool the Instagram website into thinking you’re using a mobile device.

-For the uninitiated, the user agent is a small bit of information your browser sends to websites so they know a little bit about your computer.
-You can override the automatic user agent and tell the website you’re using something else.
+For the uninitiated, the user agent is a small piece of information your browser sends to websites so they know a few details about your computer.
+You can override the automatic user agent and tell the website you’re using something else without much trouble.

-To do so in Chrome, open Instagram’s website and log in.
-Then press F12 to open the Developer Console.
-Press the shortcut Ctrl + Shift + M or click the Toggle device toolbar button highlighted below to swap to the mobile website for Instagram.
+To do this in Chrome, open Instagram’s website and log in.
+Then press F12 (or right-click and choose Inspect) to open the Developer Console.
+Press the shortcut Ctrl + Shift + M or click the Toggle device toolbar button (highlighted below) to swap to the mobile website for Instagram.

 You’ll see an interface just like the mobile app, complete with click-and-drag functionality.
-Click the Plus icon in the bottom-center and you can add a photo from your PC.
-If you don’t see this icon, just refresh the page with F5 or navigate to a different page and it will show up.
+Click the Plus icon at the bottom-center and you can add a photo from your PC.
+If you don’t see this icon, just refresh the page with F5 or navigate to a different page, and it will show up.

 On the resulting screen, use Edit to tweak the photo and Filter to change its look.
-Click Next for the final steps of adding a location, tagging others, including the best Instagram hashtags, and posting a caption.
+Click Next for the final steps of adding a location, tagging others, including hashtags, and posting a caption.
 Once you click Share, you’re good to go.

 Emulate Android on Your PC

 If neither of the above solutions work for you, you can go further and emulate Android on your computer for free.
-This allows you to access the true Instagram app and do everything with it that you would on your phone.
+This allows you to access the true Instagram app and do everything with it as you would on your phone.